 Whether the utility equipment on a site or attached to an existing building are located or placed in a manner that is subservient to other built elements on the site.
 In particular, cabinets should be screened from public view or neighbouring sites by locating them in or behind existing buildings and screening with fencing or planting where appropriate.
-Antennas on buildings should be located away from the primary building facade and located in such a way so as to visually integrate with the building.
+Where antennas are located above the roofline they Antennas on buildings should be located away from the primary building facade and located in such a way so as to visually integrate with the building.